Interest Rate in Turkey

 Turkey - Interest Rate

-At its monetary policy meeting on 13 December, the Central Bank of the Republic of Turkey (CBRT) left the one-week repo rate unchanged at 24.00% for the second consecutive month.
+At its monetary policy meeting on 6 March, the Central Bank of the Republic of Turkey (CBRT) left the one-week repo rate unchanged at 24.00% for the fourth consecutive meeting.

-In its communiqué, the Bank’s language was slightly less hawkish than at the previous meeting.
-However, the CBRT reiterated its commitment to a tight monetary stance “until [the] inflation outlook displays a significant improvement”—taking into account fiscal policy, inflation expectations and the lagged impact of previous rate hikes—and left the door open to future rate hikes if required.
+In its communiqué, the Bank’s tone was unchanged from its previous meeting in January.
+As such, the CBRT reiterated its commitment to a tight monetary stance until the “inflation outlook displays a significant improvement”, taking into account fiscal policy, inflation expectations and the lagged impact of previous rate hikes.
+It also left the door open to future rate hikes if required.

 Turkey - Interest Rate Data